SWOT Analysis In Project Management: Elements, Best Practices, And Real-World Examples

 1. Strengths

 These are internal attributes and resources that give an organization a competitive advantage over others.
-Strengths can include factors such a strong brand reputation, a skilled workforce, innovative products or services, efficient processes, or proprietary technology.
+Strengths can include factors such as a strong brand reputation, a skilled workforce, innovative products or services, efficient processes, or proprietary technology.

 2. Weaknesses